 It is best to submit this request before the start of the term in which you are seeking a deficit course load.

-Please note that approval of a permanent deficit load will automatically result in a reduction of fees.
-For details about fee implications, please email the Registrar: firstname.lastname@example.org.
+Please note that approval of a permanent deficit load will automatically result in a reduction of fees if a student enrolls in 10 or fewer units in a quarter.
+For details about fee implications, please email the Registrar: email@example.com.

 This application, if approved, will eliminate the need to petition for a deficit program at the beginning of each quarter.